Reclaiming women's voices

 It is undeniable that no single set of beliefs can represent the views of all women, as we have very varied and very different opinions on most issues, just as men do.
 Our views are shaped by our different educational, social, economic, religious and cultural backgrounds.

 However, there are two concepts on which most women agree, despite their notable differences.
 The first is that motherhood, that is, giving birth and raising children, is a central and compelling aspect of our lives.
 The second concept is that men are not our enemies.
 They are our friends and partners, equal to us but different.
-Men are our fathers, brothers, husbands, and sons, walking with us on our journey through life.
+Men are our fathers, brothers, husbands and sons, walking with us on our journey through life.

 For too long, women have remained silent while radical feminists have dominated the conversation with their fanatical demands.
 For example, the #MeToo movement, which was supposed to allow all battered women a way to speak out about their abuse, has been turned, by feminists, into male guilt for irresponsible headlines, and a denial of due process for men.
 The so-called Women's March on Washington, D.C., two years ago was a fraud because it did not represent women as a unified voice.
 Instead, it represented radical, leftist women who were upset with the outcome of Donald Trump's 2016 U.S. presidential election.
 They pretended to speak for the majority of women, when they were only a marginal minority.
 They were dishonest and fraudulent in their pronouncements, which were an insult to women.
 The organizers of that march deliberately excluded women who were pro-life and pro-family.
 The latter, to say the least, have a more sensible and reasonable approach to life.

-The real Women's March
+The authentic Women's March

 The organization held a walk on Sunday, March 10, 2019 in Madrid.
 The march, made up of women, made history for its demands for work-life balance, the importance of men in women's lives and the need to adjust the market to women's needs.
 This march was important because it recognized the enriching complementarity and reciprocity between women and men, who are allies and partners.
 The march called for the following changes in society